clj-commons/seesaw/README.md

 * Investigate how a framework like [cljque] (https://github.com/stuartsierra/cljque) might fit in with Seesaw

 ## Usage
 See tests and src/seesaw/examples.
-Seriously, the tests are pretty descriptive of how things work.
+Seriously, there are a lot of tests and they're pretty descriptive of how things work.

 Let's create a `JFrame`:

     (frame :title "Hello" :content "Hi there")

 This will create a `JFrame` with title "Hello" and a single label "Hi there".
 The `:content` property expects something that can be turned into a widget and uses it as the content pane of the frame.
-Any place where a widget is expected, one will be created depending on the argument...
+Any place where a widget is expected, one will be created depending on the argument (see Widget Coercion below) ...

 There are several examples at the moment: